07Oteikwu/OpenCV-Hand-Tracking/README.md

 📝 Notes
 The project is designed for educational and entertainment purposes.

-Feel free to modify and extend the code to suit your needs
+Feel free to modify and extend the code to suit your needs.